CharlotteGore/base/README.md

+## The summary

-Base is a lightweight framework for creating consistent and highly readable object prototypes in Javascript.
+Base is a lightweight framework for creating consistent, highly readable, chainable and inheritable object prototypes in Javascript.
 This git repo is for an NPM module for use with Node.
 It can be use

+## The detail

-## Example
+### Example

 	// Require base...
 	var base = require('base');